 This work was funded by the Global Green Growth Initiative.
-Edoardo Borgomeo was also supported by REACH-Improving Water Security for the poor.
-REACH is funded by the UK Department for International Development (201880).
+EB, TA and KC were also supported by REACH: Improving Water Security for the poor.
+The REACH programme is funded by UK Aid from the Department for International Development (DFID) (Aries Code 201880).
+The views expressed and information contained in this paper are not necessarily those of or endorsed by DFID, which can accept no responsability for such views or information or for any reliance placed on them.
 This work has benefitted from the advice and suggestions of Dr Andualem Mengistu.
 The authors would like to thank Dan Yeo, Robin Smale, Simon Dadson, Jim Hall and Rob Hope for useful discussion on earlier versions of this work.
 The authors would also like to thank Dan Mitchell and Rachel James for suggestions on the climate scenarios.
-An earlier version of this paper was presented at the International Food

-- Policy Research Institute and comments received from the participants are gratefully - acknowledged.
+An earlier version of this paper was presented at the International Food Policy Research Institute and comments received from the participants are gratefully acknowledged.
 The authors thank the two anonymous reviewers for their helpful comments.

-554 Appendix A
+Appendix A